 Western Asset (the Firm) is committed to operating an ethically sound business.
 The Firm acts as a fiduciary, and as such, we are entrusted to act in the best interests of our clients.
 Policies and procedures have been adopted to ensure that employees uphold their obligations and place the interests of the clients before their own or the Firm’s.
-Our parent organisation, Legg Mason, Inc., has also adopted a code of conduct that applies to all employees and generally addresses concepts of good business conduct and ethics.
+Our parent organisation, Franklin Resources, Inc., has also adopted a code of conduct that applies to all employees and generally addresses concepts of good business conduct and ethics.

 Each employee is expected to uphold the Firm’s values in every aspect of his or her role and should the employee feel that these values are being disrespected such instances should be reported timely.
 The Enhancing Whistleblowers Protections Bill 2018, protects employees and other eligible persons from being dismissed or otherwise penalised by the Firm for reporting unethical activity, malpractices or wrongdoing within the workplace.